Nepali official denies labour abuses in Qatar

 Ali al-Marri, the chairman of Qatar's National Human Rights Committee, an official state body, told the news conference: "The numbers published by the media differ greatly from the actual numbers."

 Qatar was awarded the World Cup three years ago and now has to complete the infrastructure needed to host the huge sporting event.
 The sport's governing body FIFA has said it was concerned about the reports of labour rights abuses.
-(Reporting by Regan Doherty; Writing by Amena Bakr; Editing by Robin Pomeroy and Philip Barbara)
+(Reporting by Regan Doherty; Writing by Amena Bakr; Editing by Robin Pomeroy)